Corkscrew (Alton Towers)

 Corkscrew was a steel roller coaster located at Alton Towers theme park, in the United Kingdom.
-Corkscrew was manufactured for Alton Towers by Dutch company Vekoma, engineered by Werner Stengel of German Ing.-Büro Stengel GmbH (Ingenieur Büro Stengel).
+It was manufactured by Dutch company Vekoma, engineered by Werner Stengel of German Ing.-Büro Stengel GmbH (Ingenieur Büro Stengel).
 The coaster was located in the Ug Land area, formerly called Talbot Centre.
-It was the theme park's oldest ride and considered one of the greatest factors in promoting the new theme park to the British public.
-It was the first double-inverting coaster in the UK and Europe, and was well received publicly in the 1980s.
+It was the theme park's earliest ride and considered one of the greatest factors in promoting the new theme park to the British public.
+It was the first double-inverting coaster in the UK, and was well received publicly in the 1980s.